Daniel M. Sachs Class of 1960 Graduating Scholarship

 The process of selection is not a competition in which applicants are ranked by order of merit, but rather an attempt to identify those members of the graduating class whose tenures of the Scholarship would be most in keeping with Dan Sachs’s qualities, and in whose prospective careers the Scholarship would be most likely to have consequences of value to the public.
 If no candidates present proposals that seem appropriate, the committee may opt not to award one or both of the Scholarships.

 Seniors may apply for either the Sachs Scholarship at Worcester College or the Sachs Global Scholarship, but not for both.

+- Up to three letters.
 Candidates are encouraged to request letters of recommendation from members of the faculty or other persons who know them well and can speak to the merits of their proposal; no more than three letters may be submitted.
-Referees should mail or deliver their letters directly to the Committee at the campus address above; only those referees located outside the US may submit their letters by e-mail.
+To receive consideration by the Committee, they must be received by November 4, 2016.